 Have you ever wanted to rescue baby sloths?
 Are you a sucker for bustling farmer’s markets?
 Do you prefer to learn languages by bonding with locals, rather than sticking to the classroom?
 San José, Costa Rica is the best place for you to learn Spanish abroad!
 Located just a few hours from the coasts (the Pacific Ocean or the Caribbean Sea, you take your pick), San José is an excellent location for study abroad students looking to learn Spanish in Costa Rica.
 Locals are friendly and welcoming, which means that practicing your conversational Spanish out in town is not only easy, but also fun!
 For students looking to experience la pura vida inside and outside of the classroom, San José is the ideal place.

-Check out Languages Abroad’s Spanish Immersion Program in San Jose.
+Languages Abroad’s Spanish Immersion Program in San Jose is kickin'.

 Cádiz is a city of old world charm and sundrenched beaches.
 For those students looking to study Spanish abroad in a more laid-back Spanish city, Cádiz is the place for you.
 Although known for its history (it is thought to be the oldest settlement in Europe), its monuments (cathedrals that are #likewhoa), and coastlines (¡vamos a la playa!), Cádiz is at its best when it comes to southern (Spanish) hospitality.
 With a relaxed atmosphere that is definitely a result of the salty breezes coming off the coast, Cádiz is the kind of city where you’ll be learning most of your Spanish over shared plates of fresh seafood with the locals, rather than just in the classroom.

-Check out opportunities to study Spanish through K2 Internacional Cadiz.
+Seize opportunities to study Spanish through K2 Internacional Cadiz!

-Check out InterExchange for Spanish Immersion programs in Cuzco.
+Check out InterExchange for summer Spanish immersion programs in Cusco

 The hardest part of studying Spanish in the Dominican Republic will be convincing your parents that yes, you can actually get some studying done in the Caribbean.
 Facing the Caribbean Sea, Santo Domingo boasts the first street, cathedral, university, and hospital in the Americas; today, it is also known for being the political and economic hub of the DR. You may come for the beaches, but you’ll stay for the people.
 The locals in Santo Domingo are extremely outgoing and lively, and are just as much a part of the cultural experience as the UNESCO World Heritage sites.